MohamedAhmedSD/ecommerce_from_wael/README.md

 ## [54] notifications:

 ## [55] retouch:
+- use sharedprefs to set login data and get it on home page
+- change middleware into step and learn more about that

 ## [56] to [57] homepage UI {1-2};
 - CustomAppBar == search and notification widget